KarolBedkowski/prom-dbquery_exporter/README.md

 The dbquery_exporter allow to scrap metrics from supported SQL databases by user-defined SQL-s and templates.

-Support: SQLite, PostgrSQL, Oracle, MySQL/MariaDB/TiDB, MSSQL (not tested).
+Support: SQLite, PostgrSQL, Oracle, MySQL/MariaDB/TiDB and MSSQL (not tested).

 ## Building and running

 ### Dependency

-* golang 1.13
+* golang 1.13+
 * see: go.mod

 #### Database drivers